Erosion control, soil fertility protection and recuperation of degraded surfaces, adaptation to climate change

 Overall term: 2013 to 2019

 Burkina Faso is severely threatened by climate change.
 Inappropriate land use methods and increasing pressure on natural resources due to population growth have led to the degradation of agricultural land.
-This degradation is further exacerbated by the impacts of climate change, for example unfavourable precipitation patterns, droughts and heavy rains.
+This degradation is further exacerbated by the impacts of climate change and extreme weather events, including unfavourable precipitation patterns in terms of location and timing, extended periods of drought and heavy rains.

-The livelihoods of the majority of Burkina Faso’s rural population, which primarily depends on farming, are seriously at risk from the reduction in arable land, the loss of soil fertility, and the falling crop yields.
-As a result, less and less food is available.
-Furthermore, there has been a continuous loss of biological diversity.
-Utilisation pressures are intensifying the competition for farmland and are increasingly fuelling conflicts over water and land resources.
-The local population lacks the capacity needed to adapt their methods and land use systems to the impacts of climate change.
-The Governments of Burkina Faso and Germany have initiated this project in response to these problems.
+The livelihoods of the majority of Burkina Faso’s rural population, which primarily depends on farming, are at risk due to reductions in arable land, the loss of soil fertility, and falling crop yields.
+At the same time, Burkina Faso is increasingly losing its biodiversity as well as options for gathering food crops and plants from the environment in which they grow naturally without undue human influence.
+Utilisation pressures are intensifying competition for farmland and increasingly fuelling conflicts over water and land resources.
+The local population lacks the capacities and resources needed to adapt their land use methods to the impacts of climate change.

 The local population in south-western Burkina Faso has an increased capacity to adapt to the impacts of climate change.

-The project is primarily working at local and regional level.
-Within villages in south-western Burkina Faso, the target group comprises women, men and children who engage in agriculture and livestock breeding.
-Other cooperation partners include the municipalities, technical services, organisations and research facilities that offer climate change adaptation services.
+The project focuses mainly on the local and regional levels.
+In villages in south-western Burkina Faso, the project targets women, men and children engaged in agriculture and livestock breeding.
+Other cooperation partners include municipalities, technical service providers, organisations and research institutes that offer services and expertise for climate change adaptation.

-On behalf of the project, AFC Consultants International advises selected rural communities on how to reclaim infertile and eroded areas, and protect them against further erosion.
-This enables the people to respond more effectively to the impacts of climate change.
-Municipalities and service providers receive support in integrating adaptation measures into local development plans and service portfolios.
+On behalf of the project, AFC Agriculture and Finance Consultants are advising selected rural communities on how to reclaim infertile and eroded land for cultivation and how to prevent further erosion.
+This approach is enabling the population to more effectively respond to the effects of climate change.
+The project is also supporting municipalities and service providers in integrating adaptation measures into municipal development plans and services.